Individual and family health insurance plans

 Whether you purchased coverage during Open Enrollment in the last year or two, or you began coverage due to a qualifying event in between Open Enrollment periods, it's a good idea to assess your coverage each year.
-The Open Enrollment period, which generally begins in November and runs through December or January (depending on the state you live in), is the only time you can make a change unless you have a qualifying event like getting married, moving, or having a child.
+The Open Enrollment period, which generally begins in October or November and runs through December or January (depending on the state you live in), is the only time you can make a change unless you have a qualifying event like getting married, moving, or having a child.
 The health plan options available in your area can change each Open Enrollment.
 By taking the time to shop around you may find a carrier or plan which will cost less each month or less when you access services.
 A certified Health Insurance Expert can help you determine your needs so your plan provides the right amount of coverage for you and your family.
 Visit DignityHealth.org/enroll/ to get connected to enrollment assistance.